open-component-model/ocm/examples/lib/config.md

 ## Configuration Objects

 It is very simple to provide own configuration types.
-It is just a GO struct implementing the interface `credentials.cpi.Config`.
+It is just a GO structure implementing the interface `credentials.cpi.Config`.
 The main method here is `ApplyTo(configctx Context, target interface{}) error`, which is used to apply the content to a dedicated target object.
 The method has to decide on its own whether it applies to the passed object (type) at all, or what part of its content